The University of North Georgia’s Department of Visual Arts offers the following degree programs:

 The A.A. in art prepares students for further study in art or a related field within a four-year degree program; it may also stand as an independent, two-year degree.
 The 60-credit program consists of 42 credits in Areas A-E core curriculum course work, and 18 credits in foundation studio art and art history courses.

-Bachelor of Arts in Art with Concentration in Graphic Design
+Art with Graphic Design Concentration (B.A.)

 The B.S. in Art Education prepares students to teach art in the Georgia School System.
 This is a comprehensive degree program, offered in coordination with and subject to requirements stipulated by the UNG School of Education, that provides an initial teaching certificate to teach pre-school through twelfth grades.
 Sixty credits are taken in Areas A-F core curriculum coursework, 33 credits are required in 2000- to 4000-level studio art and art history, and 36 credits are taken in professional education coursework.
 (A minimum of 39 credits in 3000- and 4000-level studio art, art history, and art education courses are required.)